kevintham/RepData_PeerAssessment2/PA2_storm.md

 Surprisingly there is a complete absence of missing variables.

-Next we examine the variable `EVTYPE`:
+By examining the variable `EVTYPE` (output supressed),

 ```r
 unique(df_filtered$EVTYPE)
 ```

-It is clear that there are many duplicates, errors and variants present in the variable `EVTYPE`.
+it is clear that there are many duplicates, errors and variants present in the variable `EVTYPE`.
 Therefore we will proceed by cleaning up this variable, using regular expressions to substitute variable names with the correct variable.

 ```r